Natneam/Doc-Synopsis/api/README.md

 5. **Stop word removal:** Eliminates common words (e.g., "the," "a," "and") that often have minimal semantic value.
 6. **Lemmatization:** Reduces words to their base forms (e.g., "running" to "run") to enhance consistency and accuracy.

-**Key Challenges:**

-- Limited experience in AI and natural language processing (NLP) domains posed a learning curve.
-- Performance optimization for reasonable response times within a constrained timeframe was challenging.

 **Backend Improvements (Future Work):**

 1. **Cloud Deployment:** Leverage AWS infrastructure for scalability and resource optimization.